Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

     azd package
     ```

+1. Install the SSH extension for Azure CLI

+    ```pwsh
+    az extension add --name ssh
+    ```

+1. Obtain an SSH key from entra:

+    ```pwsh
+    az ssh config --ip 127.0.0.1 -f ./ssh-config
+    ```

-1. From PowerShell use the following SCP command to upload the code to the jump box (use the password you retrieved from Key Vault to authenticate the SCP command):
+1. From PowerShell use the following `rsync` command to upload the code to the jump box using the ssh config exported above:
     ```shell
-    scp -r -P 50022 * azureadmin@127.0.0.1:/home/azureadmin/web-app-pattern
+    rsync -av -e "ssh -F ./ssh-config -p 50022" .
+127.0.0.1:~/web-app-pattern
     ```

     > If you were unable to connect due to [Remote host identification has changed](troubleshooting.md#remote-host-identification-has-changed)

-1. From PowerShell use the SCP command to upload the AZD environment to the jump box:
+1. Run the following command to start a shell session on the jump box using the ssh config exported above:

     ```shell
-    scp -r -P 50022 ./.azure azureadmin@127.0.0.1:/home/azureadmin/web-app-pattern
-    ```

-1. Run the following command to start a shell session on the jump box:

-    ```shell
-    ssh azureadmin@127.0.0.1 -p 50022
+    ssh -F ./ssh-config 127.0.0.1 -p 50022
     ```

 ### 4. Deploy code from the jump box